cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Known-working-programs.md

 PicoCalc Lyra Ebook Reader

 Compiles on the PicoCalc natively.
+Builds in just a few seconds.

 https://github.com/cjstoddard/PCL-Ebook-Reader